-In modern times we have sadly forgotten the proper role of an Analyst, Psychiatrist; erroneously twisting Freud’s teachings on “Ego”.
+In modern times we have sadly forgotten the proper role of an Analyst/Psychiatrist; erroneously twisting Freud’s teachings on EGO.
 We have separated what he used to refer as “Soul talk” and turned it into something entirely different from its roots.
 Freud like Jung and many others, never intended for an analyst to be turned into a pill prescriber who simply numbs people’s pain.
-It is true that in certain cases medication is needed for those whose are genetically more inclined to experiencing paranoia, periods of psychosis, etc. or to momentarily help those whose mind is out of control due to trauma or severe stress–in those situations medication has its purposes yet still not the solution.
+It is true that in certain cases medication is needed for those whose are genetically more inclined to experience paranoia, periods of psychosis, etc. or to momentarily help those whose mind is out of control due to trauma or severe stress–in those situations medication has its purposes yet it is still not the best solution.
 Medication in those situations can be of great help as it calms the person long enough to start digging through the “rubble” of their life in order to help them find themselves–in other words, it helps them be present (relaxed) during therapy.

-As we can see depression, pain, or any of the so called “bad” emotions are not the enemy.
+As you can see, depression, pain or any of the so called “bad” emotions are not the enemy.
 When it comes to experiencing pain or depression we have failed to understand their real message, it means you are ready to face your shadow.
 It means your soul is tired of running away from self or from old hurts and is aching to be healed, to be let out, to be what it was created to be.
-We close our hearts to life and turn our back to its medicine; on top of it we blame life for not loving us enough to keep us always elated when its us who choose to turn our back on facing the falsity of our “programming” and “teachings”.
+We close our hearts to life and turn our back to its medicine; on top of it we blame life for not loving us enough to keep us always elated, when it is us who chose to turn our back, running from facing the falsity of our “programming” and “teachings”.